ccrowley96/fullstack-auth-docker-boilerplate/README.md

 ## Test Graph QL Queries
 Once containers are running, navigate to `http://localhost:5000/graphql` to play around with your API and make test queries.

 *Note `5000` should be replaced with the port you set in the .env file.
 Also, because the API is protected by authentication middleware, you won't be able to access the graphql playground unless your requests contain a valid valid `Authorization: Bearer [token]`.
 To get a valid token, you can log the token returned from the `/auth/googleLogin` API call on the frontend.
-I recommend using the [Mod Header](https://bewisse.com/modheader/help/) chrome extension to attach the bearer token to the playground.
+You can also view the client `localStorage` session key and copy the token from there.
+Once you have the token, paste it into the HTTP header section of the graphql playground.